dragonfly-science/dragonfly-website/content/publications/neubauer_effects_2022.md

 ---
 pdf: neubauer_effects_2022.pdf
 tags: philipp, teresa, fisheries, dragonfly, report, bayesian
-title:  Climate impacts on fished populations.
-Part 2: Effects of climate and environmental variability on fishery stock assessment accuracy
 ---
 Fish stocks are influenced through direct physiological effects from changes in their marine habitat, such as temperature, dissolved oxygen,